SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/radenwight_maestro.md

 - **12-16:** P<2 Slowed (save ends)
 - **17+:** P<3 Slowed (save ends)

-**Effect:** Each ally within 3 of a target has their speed increased by 2 until the end of their next turn.
+**3 Malice:** Each ally within 3 of a target has their speed increased by 2 until the end of their next turn.

 ##### **Ever Ready Rodent (2 Malice)**